Day care in Canada struck by city bus; 2 children dead

 A neighbor who ran to the center in Laval, Quebec, said she saw children screaming and crying and watched a mother collapse.
 Other panicked parents were diverted to a nearby elementary school as police and emergency vehicles swarmed the area.

-Immediately after the crash, the driver stepped out of the bus, ripped his clothes off and started screaming, another neighbor said.
+Immediately after the bus plowed into the building, the driver stepped out of the bus, ripped his clothes off and started screaming, another neighbor said.

 “He was just yelling; there were no words coming out of his mouth,” Hamdi Benchaabane said.
 The driver, he said, “was in a different world.”